GuruKulaDesam/Divine-Nest/WAKE_ON_TAP_README.md

 ## Overview

-The Divine Nest app now supports **wake-on-tap** functionality that activates voice recognition when the user taps near the front camera (proximity sensor area), even when the device is locked or the app is in the background.
+The Home Management Suite app now supports **wake-on-tap** functionality that activates voice recognition when the user taps near the front camera (proximity sensor area), even when the device is locked or the app is in the background.

 ## How It Works